Hypertrophy as defined by the English dictionary is: “the enlargement of an organ or tissue from the increase in size of its cells”.

 Whey Protein and Amino Acids.

-To date, science teaches us that one of the most effective substance known to increase MPS is the branched chain amino acid (BCAA) Leucine.
+To date, science teaches us that one of the most effective supplements for increasing MPS is the branched chain amino acid (BCAA) Leucine.
 Various studies indicate that Leucine, and to a lesser degree, all 3 BCAAs, trigger an anabolic pathway known as mammalian target of rapamycin (mTOR).

 mTOR is an important signalling pathway responsible for regulating multiple biological functions including cell proliferation, cell growth and autophagy.
 With regard to hypertrophy mTOR is the powerhouse that drives the synthesis of new muscle tissue.